Wake Forest University: Test-optional policy

 In May 2008, Wake Forest made college entrance exams optional for undergraduate admissions, becoming the first national university ranked in the top 30 by the U.S. News & World Report to adopt a test-optional policy.
 Being test-optional means Wake Forest's admissions process does not require applicants to submit their SAT or ACT scores, and students can decide if they want their standardized test scores to be considered.
+Wake Forest University does not publish any explanation of how its admissions process compares applicants with submitted scores to those without.